 Consider insuring your expensive pieces of equipment.
 We had a Macbook Air fall prey to a kid accident (a glass of water was dumped into the keyboard), but because we’d added the $20 “contents of the vehicle” rider to our RV insurance, we had a brand new machine, restored with a Time Machine backup, within three days.
 Consider carefully the kind of equipment you need to work effectively, and invest the time, money, and maintenance into a professional set up.

 Consider some things a business expense

 Be prepared to fly to a client if necessary.
-Our primary contacts know that if a job requires it, Tony will fly in and make a several week face to face visit to solve a problem when they need it.
-He’s done it in the past, and as a result, those clients are comfortable with our shifting locations because they know that their needs come first.
+Our primary contacts know that if a job requires it, we will fly in and make a several week face to face visit to solve a problem when they need it.
+It’s been done in the past, and as a result, those clients are comfortable with our shifting locations because they know that their needs come first.
 On the flip side, understand that as a location independent contractor, you’re not going to land every single job.
-Sometimes location independence is a deal breaker; be prepared for that and learn to work with the clientele who are a good fit for your philosophy and lifestyle; you need not be all things to all people.
+Sometimes location independence is a deal breaker.
+Be prepared for that and learn to work with clientele who are a good fit for your philosophy and lifestyle.
+You need not be all things to all people.

 So tell me, what’s your plan for creating location independence?

 Check out the following for more on working abroad and creating a location independent lifestyle: